 This is a provision stating clearly who owns the intellectual property rights in the work product.
 Keep in mind that in many circumstances the intellectual property rights at issue are so complex they require an entirely separate agreement or addendum to the agreement.

 Vendor contracts may not be top of mind when you are creating, growing your business, or researching a solution, yet these contracts ensure uninterrupted workflow in your operation.
 Being conscious of these essential elements in vendor contracts builds a strong foundation for your business to operate smoothly.

-And whether you are hiring one developer or a full team under the staff augmentation model, it’s important to find a trusted legal counsel who understands your company’s values and brand.
-Your legal council will be your ally, communicating your terms and conditions in third-party business relationships.
+Whether you are hiring one developer or a full team under the staff augmentation model, it’s important to find a trusted legal counsel who understands your company’s values and brand.
+Your legal counsel will be your ally, communicating your terms and conditions in third-party business relationships.

 Lastly, sending a contract shows an organization cares about having a detailed record of a relationship and is a sign of their commitment to that relationship.
 Everything from wording to negotiations gives each party an idea of how the other functions.
 Demonstrating the solidity of a company’s brand and values starts with a carefully laid out contract.